tcapelle/apple_m1_pro_python/pytorch/README.md

 # activate the environment
 $ conda activate metal

+# with conda
+conda install pytorch torchvision -c pytorch

 # or with pip
-$ pip install --pre torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/nightly/cpu
+$ pip install torch torchvision

 # install dependencies of this training script 😎